What is a Trigger Point Injection?

 There are several possible complications; however, the risk is extremely rare.
 These include, but are not limited to, mild skin irritation, mild bleeding, and infection or injury to underlying tissues.

-You may find that the pain gets worse initially.
-The doctor may order a small amount of pain medication for the first two days until the injection medication begins to work.
-This occurs because placing a needle into an irritated muscle causes more irritation.
+The pain may get worse at first.
+This happens because placing a needle into an irritated muscle causes more irritation.
+The doctor may recommend a small amount of pain medication for the first two days until the injected medication begins to work.
 People often report increased mobility of the muscle right away, which is a positive sign.
 The pain should begin to decrease about two days after injection.
-About three days after the injection, we ask you to call our office or send us a note in MyChart to let us know how you or your child are doing.
-You can also call us with questions or concerns at 513-636-7768.
-You or your child can return to normal activities the following day.
+Your child can return to normal activities the following day.

 When to call the doctor

-Call the doctor if you notice fever and redness at the site of injection.
+Call the doctor if your child has a fever and has redness at the injection site.